arikarim/Rails-React-Front-end/README.md

 - Create a `.env` file in the root of the project and inside it put this `DEVISE_JWT_SECRET_KEY = < your secret key from previuos step >`

-- Inside `config/initializers/cors.rb` if you it locally you dont need to do this but if you want to use it from specific domain you should change line 12 from `origins '*'` to `origins 'Your domain here'`.
+- Inside `config/initializers/cors.rb` if you use it locally you dont need to do this but if you want to use it from specific domain you should change line 12 from `origins '*'` to `origins 'Your domain here'`.

 ## 🤝 contributing